UKHomeOffice/dq-kube-gen-s3events-triggerlambda/README.md

 | clamav-api | API for virus checks | N/A | 8080 |ACP |
 | clamav | Database for virus checks | N/A | 3310 |ACP |

-## Data flow

-- *dq-nats-data-ingest* GET files from an external SFTP server
-- *dq-nats-data-ingest* DELETE files from SFTP
-- sending these files to *clamav-api* with destination *localhost:8080*
-- files are being sent from *clamav-api* to *clamav* with destination *localhost:3310*
-- *OK* or *!OK* response text is sent back to *dq-nats-data-ingest*
-  - *IF OK* file is uploaded to S3 and deleted from local storage
-  - *IF !OK* file is moved to quarantine on the PVC

 ## Drone secrets